 POP3 monitor resources connect to the POP3 server and execute the command to verify the operation.
+As a result of monitoring, the following is considered as an error:

 - (1) When connection to the POP3 server fails. - (2) When an error is notified as a response to the command.